Tips For Better Sleeping with Cerebral Palsy

 Even if a child with cerebral palsy does not have sleep apnea, his or her sleep can be disrupted by a number of factors.
 Muscle spasms, which are extremely common in cerebral palsy, are disruptive and make falling asleep challenging.
 A child with cerebral palsy that cannot move easily may get uncomfortable during the night but be unable to shift position.
 Cerebral palsy can also cause chronic pain, which interferes with sleep.

 The number one, most important thing that parents can do to help their child sleep better is to treat and manage the symptoms of cerebral palsy.
 A child that is not getting proper treatment is likely to be more uncomfortable and less able to sleep.
 For example, if your child cannot fall asleep at night because of muscle spasms, the solution may be as simple as a muscle relaxant before bed.

-Of course, treating and managing CP is far from straightforward.
+Of course, treating and managing cerebral palsy is far from straightforward.
 Even with the best care, a child may still struggle to sleep at night.
 Medications may cause side effects or fail to work well enough.
 Therapies may help a little bit, but not enough to make a full night’s sleep easy.
-In addition to managing CP symptoms, there are several other things parents can do to help their children sleep through the night.
+In addition to managing cerebral palsy symptoms, there are several other things parents can do to help their children sleep through the night.